praveek/launch.en/help/launch-reference/publishing/environments.md

 ## Web configuration

-For web properties, Launch uses the settings from the assigned environment to determine the following:
+For web properties, [!DNL Platform Launch] uses the settings from the assigned environment to determine the following:

 * **Host**: The server location where you want your build to be deployed.
 * **Archive setting**: Whether the system should output a deployable set of files or have them compressed in an archive format.